 The next day we made it home, fixed the car, and worked for a month to make up the lost bill-money from having to get a hotel room for one night and buying an alternator belt.
-At that time $100 was a hard to find commodity.
+At that time, $100 was a rare commodity.

 Fast forward to fifteen years later… the year is 2010.
 The five-year-old and his older sister had finished school and moved out.
 Our youngest daughter, who we had after our “jungle” excursion was now thirteen and about to start high school.

 Donna and I had accomplished many of our career goals.
 We both had successful corporate careers in the Dallas area.
 We now had new cars and a nice house with an in-ground swimming pool in the backyard.
 We could afford vacations and generally ate out instead of cooking.
 We had everything that young couple in the parking lot could have hoped for… except…